THE MUSEUM'S HISTORY

 As more people discovered and visited the museum the material donations continued and space within the store front became a problem.
 The Osceola County Board of County Commissioners (BOCC) were approached with the idea that a permanent location outside of the mall be found and dedicated as a museum.
 This site would provide tourists and residents alike with a place that would tell the story of the sacrifices that our military's men and women have made ensuring the freedom and liberties that all American citizens enjoy today.
 The museum would not only tell their stories, but also provide an opportunity to educate the public.
 The BOCC agreed that they would assist us in this project in 2004.

-Internship programs with Valencia College and Workforce Central Florida have been developed and now support the museum.
-High school volunteer programs from Osceola County schools are now in place, providing training and volunteer hours to our county's students.
-Our curator, Scott Carmean, is a 30 year veteran of the U.S. Navy and a historian with degrees in history and public history from City University of Seattle, Washington, Pensacola State College and the University of West Florida.
+In addition to improving the standards in the areas of displays and inventory control, the Museum established internship programs with Valencia College and Workforce Central Florida have been developed and now support the museum, High school volunteer programs from Osceola County schools are now in place, providing training and volunteer hours to our county’s students.
+Our Chairman/Director Donald Smith is a 30 year Veteran of the U.S. Navy and has an active interest in Military History.

-The museum of Military History opened its doors to the public on Saturday, March 31, 2012, following a ceremony to dedicate the museum to veterans, those heroes lost in battle and to Osceola County.
+The Museum of Military History opened its doors to the Public on Saturday March 31, 2012 following a ceremony to dedicate the Museum to all Veterans, those heroes who were lost in battle, those who have served, those who are serving today and to the communities of Osceola County.